VideosWorks/StreamIngester/README.md

 # StreamIngester
-multicast stream recording written in qt
+multicast stream recorder written in qt
+it is normally used to capture multicast transport streams (mpeg ts) to files

 ## usage
     streamingester [rpc_port=1338] [media_dir=/media] [interface_name - omit for any]